zishizhang/zishizhang.github.io/_pages/about.md

   Tao Ren, Jinyang Jiang, Hui Yang, Wan Tian, Minhao Zou, Guanghao Li, Zishi Zhang, Qinghao Wang, Shentao Qin, Yanjun Zhao, Rui Tao, Hui Shao, Yijie Peng

+<span class='anchor' id='-ongoing'></span>

+# 🚧 Ongoing Work

+I am currently working on several projects at the intersection of generative AI, decision-making, and Operations Management.
+- **AI agents for Operations Management and social science.** Focusing on AI agents for OM and social science, with two main directions: (i) developing theoretical foundations to understand their limitations and identify potential failure modes; and (ii) designing optimization and debiasing methods to better align them with human being.

+- **Generative models for decision-making.** Developing generative modeling approaches for decision-making problems in finance, OM, and related fields.

+- **AI for Science.** Applying AI methods to accelerate scientific discovery in chemistry and other scientific domains.